nextcloud/desktop/doc/autoupdate.rst

 The Automatic Updater
 =====================

-To ensure that you are always using the latest version of the ownCloud client, the Automatic Updater ensures that you always have the latest features and bugfixes.
+The Automatic Updater ensures that you always have the latest features and bugfixes for your ownCloud synchronization client.

-The Automatic Updater operates only on Mac OS X and Windows computers; Linux users only need to use their normal package managers.
+The Automatic Updater updates only on Mac OS X and Windows computers; Linux users only need to use their normal package managers.
 However, on Linux systems the Updater will check for updates and notify you when a new version is available.